Concussion & Vestibular Therapy

-Treatment for a vestibular disorder will vary according to the individual ndings of the clinical assessment.
-Your treatment may include a combination of balance re-training exercises, speci c vestibular or habituation exercises, exercises for visual/gaze stability, a supervised home exercise program, and/or a re-positioning manoeuvre for a common problem called BPPV (Benign Positional Paroxysmal Vertigo).
+Treatment for a vestibular disorder will vary according to the individual findings of the clinical assessment.
+Your treatment may include a combination of balance re-training exercises, special vestibular or habituation exercises, exercises for visual/gaze stability, a supervised home exercise program, and/or a re-positioning manoeuvre for a common problem called BPPV (Benign Positional Paroxysmal Vertigo).

-This service is o ered at both our Cambie and Kerrisdale locations.
+Concussion & Vestibular Physiotherapy is offered at both our Cambie and Kerrisdale locations.